 Driven by the successful “New Patch” at Geyserville, subsequent plantings at Lytton Springs have also been done as field blends.
 In 2008, David Gates and his team planted an eight acre parcel to a mix of 60% zinfandel, 18% carignane, and 10% petite sirah.
 This time the remaining 12% consisted of syrah, tempranillo, cinsault, alicante bouchet, grenache noir, grenache blanc, burger, counoise, peloursin, mataro, tannat, and picpoul blanc.

 In 2013, a small three-acre patch of vineyard was planted to a mere 35% zinfandel, along with 35% carignane and a 30% mix of 22 different varieties, many of which were the red fleshed teinturier.
-Though this small patch was created as an experiment in using a smaller percentage of zinfandel, our Viticulture Team had a different idea in mind.
-Using the teinturier varieties on dots on the vineyard map, they wrote out their names in Morse code.
+Though this small patch was created as an experiment in using a smaller percentage of zinfandel, our Viticulture Team had a different idea in mind: using the teinturier varieties as dots on the vineyard map, they wrote out their names in Morse code.

 The future stewards of the vineyard will be left with no doubt about the intentions of planting mixed varieties, as the quality will be well documented.
 But unlike the farmers of over a century ago, the names of the men who planted it will survive for as long as the vineyard, as telegraphy meets viticulture in row upon row of vitis vinifera.